LeonEdlund/plant-health/README.md

 ---

-In this tutorial, we’ll create a small IoT device to monitor your plant’s health.
-This includes reading the _soil moisture, sun exposure, room temperature, and humidity_.
+This project shows how you can create a small IoT device to monitor your plant’s health.
+This includes reading the _soil moisture, sun exposure, room temperature and humidity_.

-The data gathered is presented using a self-hosted solution.
-A _TIG stack (Telegraf, InfluxDB, and Grafana)_ is used to store and visualize the data, all running inside Docker containers.
+The data gathered is presented using a self-hosted solution and _Telegraf, InfluxDB, and Grafana (TIG Stack)_ is used to store and visualize the data, all running inside Docker containers.

 Depending on your prior experience, this project should be fairly straightforward and should not take longer than a few hours to complete.